Articulating Curiosities: Contact Improvisation w/ Karl Frost: Berkeley, California

 ---

 This workshop focuses on CI as experiential art practice and research in biomechanical poetics.
-We hold a frame of CI explorations as body and physics-based explorations of bodies moving in physical contact.
-We explore the gross and subtle physics but in the spirit of “biomechanical poetics”, we use articulate explorations of physics to support the experience of the ineffable.
+We hold a frame of CI explorations as physics-and-somatic-based explorations of bodies moving in physical contact.
+We explore the gross and subtle physics.
+In the spirit of “biomechanical poetics”, we use articulate explorations of physics to support the experience of the ineffable.

-A central tool of the workshop will be the Passive Sequencing work, a physical practice of developing finer moment t moment functional awareness of self and other through a cultivation of calm in motion.
-We see how nervous reaction and compulsion makes us momentarily lose control in ways we usually don’t even see.
-We notice how our interaction with others triggers reaction or invites presence.
+A central tool of the workshop will be the Passive Sequencing work, a physical practice of developing finer moment to moment functional awareness of self and other through a cultivation of calm in motion and comprehension of proprioceptive sensing of self and other.
+We see how nervous reaction or compulsion makes us momentarily lose control and awareness, not in an esoteric sense, but in an observable, concrete way.
+We notice how our interaction with others triggers reaction or invites presence and physical conversation.
 The result is a more mechanically functional and aware movement, personally and with other.

 The workshop will be an alternation of shorter, more directed explorations with longer form explorations around a more open concept.